 About Me

-Eoin speaking
+Eoin Woods

 On the educational front, I have the usual collection of letters after my name, with BSc, MSc and PhD degrees in software engineering and the FBCS, MIET, CEng and CITP professional qualifications.
 I’m also a fellow of the International Association of Software Architects.

-I have academic affiliations with Imperial College London, where I am an academic visitor, teaching in the Department of Computing, working with Dr Robert Chatley, the Director of Software Engineering Practice, and the University of East London as a member of the Enterprise Computing Lab where I am a visiting research fellow, under the direction of the centre director Professor Rabih Bashroush.
+Academically, I have been striving throughout my career to bring research, teaching and practice in computer science and software engineering closer together.
+As a result of this I have academic affiliations with Imperial College London, where I am an academic visitor, teaching in the Department of Computing, working with Dr Robert Chatley, the Director of Software Engineering Practice, and I am a visiting member of the Enterprise Computing Lab at the University of East London, under the direction of the centre director Professor Rabih Bashroush.

 If you would like to contact me, use the details on the Contact page.

-Content (C) Eoin Woods 2002 - 2023
+Content (C) Eoin Woods 2002 - 2025

 Content made available under Creative Commons Attribution-ShareAlike 4.0 license.